 A VPN can protect you against fake QR codes by encrypting your Internet connection and routing it through a secure server.
 You can think of it as an additional layer of data security that makes it practically impossible to steal your data.
 In short, even if you get tricked into scanning a malicious code, scammers won’t get anything useful thanks to the encryption.

 Protect your data now with ClearVPN by following a few simple steps:

 1. Open the Google Play Store or App Store and search for “ClearVPN”, or download the app from ClearVPN website.

 2. Download and install the app on your smartphone.

 3. Open the app and create an account.
 ClearVPN offers a free plan, so you can try it without spending a penny.

-4. Log in to ClearVPN, choose “Secure Browsing” mode and click the “Protect Me” button.
+4. Log in to ClearVPN, choose “Smart Connection” mode, and click the “Connect Me” button.

 And that’s it — all data from your device is now encrypted and protected from malicious QR codes!